tomwhartung/seeourminds.com/synonyms/ns.md

 - aware
 - bright - esp. with Perceiving
 - down-to-earth
+- earth-bound
-- easy-going
+- easy-going - esp. with Perceiving
 - happy-go-lucky - esp. with Perceiving
 - normal
 - noticing
-- open to new experiences
+- open to new experiences - esp. with Perceiving
-- openness to experiences
+- openness to experiences - esp. with Perceiving
 - need for sensory stimulation - esp. with Perceiving
 - wide awake